heyqule/enemy_race_manager/README.md

 # Enemy Race Manager
-This mod will aim to enhanced toughness of enemies with minimal overhead, also provide an easy to use [LuaRemote](https://lua-api.factorio.com/latest/LuaRemote.html) interface to add new enemy race.
+This mod aim to enhanced toughness of enemies with minimal overhead by adding levels to enemies.
+It also provide an easy to use [LuaRemote](https://lua-api.factorio.com/latest/LuaRemote.html) interface to add new enemy races.
+Please refer to the demos below.

 ### Features
 - 2 difficulty levels